firefly-iii/docs/docs/docs/explanation/financial-concepts/piggy-banks.md

 ## Where are piggy banks stored?

 Piggy banks are stored under the `/pigg-banks`-page in Firefly III.
-However, each piggy bank is tied to an asset account on which its money is saved.
+Each piggy bank is tied to an asset account on which its money is saved.
 You may have a savings account with three piggy banks, for example.

 ## And then what?